bcbell/tic-tac-toe/README.md

 Other Text: White

 Font:
-Heading: Scriptorama Tradeshow JF
+Heading: Merienda One
-Text and X and O: Franklin Gothic
+Text and X and O: Merienda One

 Button:
 Replay